 ALPHA (Antihydrogen Laser PHysics Apparatus)

-It studies and builds an intense beam of positrons based on a small electron linear acelerator
+It studies and builds an intense beam of positrons based on a small electron linear accelerator

-GBAR is a collaboration of 14 institutes and 49 physicists.
+GBAR is a collaboration of 19 institutes in 9 countries.

-The IRFU team received funding from IRFU, the French National research Agency (ANR - SOPHI and POSITRAP projects) and the district of Essonne.
+The IRFU team received funding from IRFU, the French National research Agency (ANR - SOPHI, POSITRAP and ANTION projects) and the district of Essonne.
 This project has a human size allowing to have an overall vision of the way an experiment works.
 The goal, ambitious and complex, is fundamental for physics, because the discovery of antigravity would lead to revisit the classical models at the most fundamental level.